 Communication between parents and school is a high priority at DAA.
-Parents will receive notices throughout the year about school events as well as SPOTS.
+Parents will receive notices throughout the year about school events via email communications as well as biweekly updates to SPOTS.
+Communication through SPOTS is done by the Principal and Executive Leadership Team.

-Every other week, a grade level newsletter will be sent home by our Principal.
-The grade level newsletters enable parents to be regularly updated as to what is happening in the year group and to be reminded of upcoming school events.
+On alternate weeks, a grade level newsletter will be sent home by our Dean of Students.
+The grade level newsletters enable parents to be regularly updated as to what is happening within the specific year group and classes.
+Our Communications Officer will also share information with families throughout the year.

-7.2 BACK-TO-SCHOOL NIGHT (SEPTEMBER 12TH)
+7.2 BACK-TO-SCHOOL NIGHT (SEPTEMBER 10TH)